-FIGURE 4.4 The length of a lever from fulcrum (F) (see Figure 4-7) to resistance (R) is called the resistance arm.
+FIGURE 4-4 The length of a lever from fulcrum (F) (see Figure 4-7) to resistance (R) is called the resistance arm.
 That portion of a lever from the fulcrum to the point of application of force (E) is called the effort arm.
 Whenever the effort arm is longer than the resistance arm, mechanical advantage favors the effort arm, proportionately to the difference in length of the two arms.
-In other words, when the effort arm is twice the length of the resistance arm, a 25-lb weight on the effort arm will balance a 50-lb weight at the end of the resistance arm.
+In other words, when the effort arm is twice the length of the resistance arm, a 25-lb weight on the effort arm.
 The opposite is also true and helps illustrate cross-arch stabilization.
 When the resistance arm is lengthened (cross-arch clasp assembly placed on a second molar [R2] versus a second premolar [R1]), the effort arm is more efficiently counteracted.